 In 1984 FARMS partnered with Deseret Book to begin publication of the collected works of Dr. Hugh Nibley and a year later John Sorenson’s book, An Ancient American Setting for the Book of Mormon, which sets out a potential setting in Mesoamerica, debuted as one of the first serious studies on Book of Mormon geography and was heavily promoted by both FARMS and Deseret Book.
 FARMS grew to prominence within the scholarly community at BYU and was approached by the university in late 1997 to join with them under the newly formed Neal A. Maxwell Institute for Religious Scholarship (MI).
 According to William Hamblin, who served on the board of FARMS at the time, the offer from BYU was initially rejected, but after further negotiations the board of FARMS finally agreed to the takeover.
 Agreements were negotiated such that FARMS could continue on, but now with the support of the university and under their direction.
 The board of FARMS was dissolved and the university appointed directors to oversee operations.
 Many former FARMS board members retained positions within the new organization (MI).

-Maxwell Institute Fires FARMS Review Editorial Board To Begin New Direction
+Maxwell Institute Removes FARMS Review Editorial Staff To Begin New Direction

 The original vision of the FARMS board was to engage scholars “conversant with biblical studies, ancient languages, Mesoamerica, archaeology, etc., which were the bread and butter of FARMS scholarship” to advocate those views and theories.
-However, current Executive Director of the Maxwell Institute, Dr. Gerald Bradford, has signaled that the organization will “align its work with the academy’s highest objectives and standards” (outlined in MI’s Mission Statement) which is a different direction than that of the former FARMS organization.
-This change in direction was made clear when, on Jun 14, 2012 director Bradford fired Daniel C. Peterson as chief editor of the FARMS Review along with his editorial staff, including Louis Midgley, George Mitton, Gregory L. Smith and Robert White.
-The former FARMS Review is being renamed Mormon Studies Review to reflect this dramatic change in publication style and direction.
+However, Executive Director of the Maxwell Institute, Dr. Gerald Bradford, signaled that the organization will “align its work with the academy’s highest objectives and standards” (outlined in MI’s Mission Statement) which is a different direction than that of the former FARMS organization.
+This change in direction was made clear when, on Jun 14, 2012 director Bradford removed Daniel C. Peterson as chief editor along with his editorial staff, including Louis Midgley, George Mitton, Gregory L. Smith and Robert White.
+The former FARMS Review is being replaced by the new Mormon Studies Review to reflect this dramatic change in publication style and direction.
 (See the Maxwell Institute official announcement on their website here).

 Peterson Announces New Apologetic Organization